Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Nonlinear input-output stability analysis

 Here, $\tau=7\times 10^{4}$ is the final time of our simulations.
 We will repeat the above procedure in \eqref{eq:update_rule} to update $f_{\text{min}}$ and $f_{\text{max}}$ until the convergence of the bisection search is achieved when the interval width satisfies:

-Figure~\ref{fig:contour_combined} shows the permissible forcing amplitude $f_{\Pi}(\text{Re},\delta)$ obtained by numerical simulations and bisection search, which shows that $f_\Pi(\text{Re},\delta)$ will decrease as $\text{Re}$ increases because of a higher input-output amplification in higher Re regimes (Figs. \ref{fig:prop} and \ref{fig:leastsqft}) that constrains a smaller permissible forcing amplitude to maintain $\|\boldsymbol{y}_\tau(t)\|_{\mathcal{L}_\infty}\leq \delta$.
+To examine the impact of increasing $M$, Fig.~\ref{fig:convergence} demonstrates that for the case of $\text{Re}=200$ and $\delta=10^{-3}$, the permissible forcing amplitude $f_\Pi$ converges at approximately $M = 40$ random initial conditions.
+Figure~\ref{fig:forcing_bi_M_40_delta_40} then shows the permissible forcing amplitude $f_{\Pi}(\text{Re},\delta)$ obtained by numerical simulations and bisection search with $M=40$ and 40 logarithmically spaced $\delta$ points.
+Here, we only consider 40 instead of 400 logarithmically spaced $\delta$ in bisection search to save computational resources, and the number of sample points over $\delta$ does not influence the results at each $\delta$.
+Figure~\ref{fig:forcing_bi_M_40_delta_40} shows that $f_\Pi(\text{Re},\delta)$ will decrease as $\text{Re}$ increases because of a higher input-output amplification in higher Re regimes (Figs. \ref{fig:prop} and \ref{fig:leastsqft}) that constrains a smaller permissible forcing amplitude to maintain $\|\boldsymbol{y}_\tau(t)\|_{\mathcal{L}_\infty}\leq \delta$.
 Moreover, $f_{\Pi}$ will increase at larger $\delta$, which is because a larger $\delta$ allows a higher output norm (i.e., $\|\boldsymbol{y}_\tau(t)\|_{\mathcal{L}_\infty}\leq \delta$), and thus a larger forcing amplitude will be allowed.
 Such a trend over Re and $\delta$ of permissible forcing amplitude $f_\Pi$ obtained from bisection search is similar to what we found from nonlinear SSFG $\mathcal{L}_p$ stability using either LMI ($f_{\text{LMI}}$ in Figure \ref{fig:contour_lmi}) or SOS ($f_{\text{SOS}}$ in Figure \ref{fig:contour_SOS}), although $f_\Pi$ is much larger than either $f_{\text{LMI}}$ or $f_{\text{SOS}}$.
 This shows that SSFG $\mathcal{L}_p$ stability provides a conservative estimation of the permissible forcing amplitude compared with simulations.
-We also note that our bisection search at each forcing amplitude only considers $M=5$ different random initial conditions, which may not go through the worst-case random initial disturbance and random forcing.
 The nonlinear SSFG $\mathcal{L}_p$ stability theorem instead can guarantee a finite input-output gain as long as the initial disturbance and forcing satisfy given requirements in Theorem \ref{thm:Liu2020PRE} or Theorem \ref{thm:SOS}.
-Moreover, the permissible forcing amplitude computed based on Theorem \ref{thm:Liu2020PRE} only requires computational time roughly one-tenth of that determined by bisection search and numerical simulations associated with $M=5$ random initial conditions.

 We then compare the Reynolds number dependence of these permissible forcing amplitudes.
 We compute the maximal value of $f_\Pi$ over $\delta$ such that Theorem \ref{thm:Liu2020PRE} is feasible:

 Similarly, we also define